pankleks/WasherOne/README.md

 - time set (pressing increase time of function)
 - start/stop

+> You should be able to work with ~ 10cm x 10cm (base) up to 15cm height objects.

 ### Washing

 Put Ikea container with the resin part on top of the box.
 Select wash mode -> set time -> start.